HOLISTIC PRACTICE STAGE GUIDE

 Claim the profile before the practice opens.
 Set the address, hours, modalities, and contact information correctly from the beginning.
 This costs nothing and takes less than an hour.
 Fixing it after incorrect information has been indexed and spread to other directories takes considerably longer.

 The cleanest setup is a dedicated business number that forwards to your cell, not the other way around.
-Starting with the cell and adding forwarding later means you are either porting the number (a hassle) or telling established patients about a new number.
+Starting with your cell and adding forwarding later means you are either porting the number (a hassle) or telling established patients about a new number.

 The outbound problem is worth solving before it starts.
 When you return calls from your cell, patients have your personal number regardless of what the inbound setup looks like.
 A business phone app, or a number inside your contact and relationship system, solves this: you call from the practice number, it shows as the practice, and your cell stays personal.